dzhuyx/daisyzhuyx/content/authors/admin/_index.md

 test [link](https://www.jhu.edu/)

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 My research focuses on developing statistical methods for biomarkers and electronic medical records.
 I work on methods that combine biomarkers to predict cognitive decline related to preclinical Alzheimer's Disease among normal individuals.
 I also develop methods to evaluate misdiagnosis-related harm at institution or medical system levels using electronic medical records.
 Methodologically, I work on tree-based models, latent variable models, survival analysis, and recurrent event analysis.
 My general interest is in interpretable and robust statistical methodology that advances biomedical understanding and informs practices.